Brent Sadler

-Brent Sadler (born 1950 in Manchester) is a former CNN Senior International Correspondent.
+Brent Sadler (born 1950 in Manchester) is a British journalist and former CNN Senior International Correspondent.

 Early life

-Sadler was educated at the Royal Masonic School for Boys and Harris College, Preston, now the school of Journalism, Media and Communication, University of Central Lancashire, where he gained a Diploma in Journalism Studies.
+Brent is the son of Philip Sadler.
+He has a half-brother.
+He was educated at the Royal Masonic School for Boys and Harris College, Preston, now the school of Journalism, Media and Communication, University of Central Lancashire, where he gained a Diploma in Journalism Studies.

 Career

 After his studies, Sadler worked as a reporter for the Harrow Observer and Reading Evening Post, and then for Southern Television in Southampton, UK, Westward Television in Plymouth, UK and HTV Bristol.
 In 1981, he moved to ITN where he was promoted from the position of a news reporter to the position of Middle East correspondent.
 In 1991, he joined CNN where he spent two decades covering the world but spent most of his time in the Middle East.
 In 2009, he became a presenter for the program ‘Inside the Middle East’ on the CNN network.

 Sadler is perhaps best known for his work in covering the Gulf Wars while he was ITN's Middle East Correspondent and later CNN's Beirut Bureau Chief.
 He has covered wars in Chad, Libya, Uganda, Iran, Iraq, Lebanon, Israel, Iraqi Kurdistan and the Falklands.
-He is currently the Chairman of the Editorial Board of the N1 News Channel, a 24-hour cable news platform, exclusively affiliated with CNN that covers events in ex-Yugoslav countries of Bosnia and Herzegovina, Croatia and Serbia.